pietrobarbiero/pytorch_explain/README.rst

 Licence
 -------

-Copyright 2020 Pietro Barbiero, Mateo Espinosa Zarlenga, Steve Azzolin, Francesco Giannini, Gabriele Ciravegna, and Dobrik Georgiev.
+Copyright 2020 Pietro Barbiero, Mateo Espinosa Zarlenga, Giuseppe Marra, Steve Azzolin, Francesco Giannini, Gabriele Ciravegna, and Dobrik Georgiev.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain